-Since the melanocytes are stuck producing melanin over and over again, the melanin produced is transferred to the surrounding cells and get stuck in the epidermis; and appear to not be shed away with the daily skin renewal process.
+Since the melanocytes are stuck producing melanin over and over again, these melanin are transferred to the surrounding cells and get stuck in the epidermis and appear not shed away with the daily skin renewal process.

 This appears on your skin’s surface as uneven skin tone and darkened skin.
-At this stage, if your skin continues to be exposed to UVA and UVB rays, then, photo aging occurs deep inside and your skin, which takes on a spotted and leathery appearance on the outside.
+At this stage, if your skin continues to be exposed to UVA and UVB rays, then, photo aging occurs deep inside and your skin takes on a spotted and leathery appearance on the outside.

 Photo aging is a result of UV damage in your skin.
 UV damage causes skin cells to release enzymes that lead to more damage.
 The fibroblasts in your dermis unwind and become disorganized.
 This weakens the internal support structure of your skin.